Best Educational Apps for 4-Year-Olds in Singapore (2026)

 Try Before You Commit

 Most apps on this list have free versions or free trials.
-Download 2-3, let your child try each for a few days, and observe which one they engage with most.
-Engagement matters — the best educational app is the one your child will actually use consistently.
+Download 2-3, let your child try each for a few days, and just watch.
+Which one do they sit down with willingly?
+Which one do they ask to go back to?
+Engagement matters enormously — the best educational app is the one your child will actually use consistently, day after day.

 Set Boundaries from Day One

-Before handing over the tablet, establish clear rules:
+Before handing over the tablet, get the rules clear:

 - Time limits.
 15-20 minutes per session, no more than 30 minutes of educational app time per day.